Why I blog, blogging tips, and a technology primer

 7. I would not recommend Twitter though I am still experimenting with it.
 I think it is a waste of time.
 I have reflected on it at Top grades for pastors on Twitter and Reflections on Twitter

-3 replies on “Why I blog, blogging tips, and a technology primer”
+3 responses to “Why I blog, blogging tips, and a technology primer”

 Hi Andy!
 Thanks for this great post about why you blog.
 I started my blog on church technology this past July as a way to encourage churches, ministries, and church leaders to embrace many of the cutting-edge (and some not so cutting-edge, but standard) technologies in order to use them for ministry in positive ways.
 I’ve been in the “church technology” marketplace for the last 8 years, and have seen so many positive reasons to incorporate technology in the Church.